 Health Effects of Exposures to Mercury

-- the age of the person exposed (the fetus is the most vulnerable)
+- The age of the person exposed (unborn infants are the most vulnerable);

-- how the person is exposed -- breathing, eating, skin contact, etc.
+- How the person is exposed -- breathing, eating, skin contact, etc.; and

 Effects on People of All Ages

 Exposure to methylmercury most commonly occurs when people eat kinds of fish and shellfish that have high levels of methylmercury in their tissues.
 Almost all people have at least small amounts of methylmercury in their bodies, reflecting the widespread presence of methylmercury in the environment.
 U.S. Centers for Disease Control and Prevention (CDC) data show that most people have blood mercury levels below levels associated with possible health effects.
 Methylmercury, however, is a powerful neurotoxin, and people exposed to high levels may experience adverse health effects.
 If you are concerned about your exposure to methylmercury, you should consult your physician.

 - "Pins and needles" feelings, usually in the hands, feet, and around the mouth;

 - Lack of coordination of movements;

 - Guidelines for eating fish that contain mercury

 - How people are most commonly exposed to methylmercury